 - Vehicles shall not drive or park so as to interfere with the flow of traffic.

 - Ruts or holes caused by digging out stuck vehicles must be filled in and all debris removed.

-All aircraft, which in the case of this regulation also includes the use of drones and other unmanned aircraft systems, are prohibited from landing on, taking off from or flying above any Foundation property.
+All aircraft, which in the case of this regulation also includes the use of unauthorized drones and other manned or unmanned aircraft systems, are prohibited from landing on, taking off from or flying above any Foundation property.
 By law, manned aircraft are required to maintain an altitude of 400 feet MSL or higher while operating above Foundation properties.
-In addition to violating Federal Regulations which prohibit the harassment of wildlife by aircraft, landings, takeoffs, and low level overflights jeopardize the fragile systems of the properties, are a risk to public safety and privacy, can endanger airport operations, and diminish the public’s enjoyment of Foundation properties.
+In addition to violating Federal Regulations which prohibit the harassment of wildlife by aircraft, landings, takeoffs, and low-level overflights jeopardize the fragile ecosystems of the properties, are a risk to public safety and privacy, can endanger airport operations, and diminish the public’s quiet enjoyment of Foundation properties.

 Visitors are welcome on all Foundation properties with the understanding that they use the areas at their own risk, respect the rights of private property owners within and abutting these areas, and comply with all published and posted regulations.
 The Nantucket Conservation Foundation cannot assume responsibility for injuries or for the loss, theft, or damage of personal property.
 Whoever disregards or violates any of these regulations is forbidden to remain on these premises and is subject to arrest, fine, and imprisonment as provided by law.

-Entry upon or use of any property of the Nantucket Conservation Foundation, Inc. (“the Foundation”) by any person shall constitute a release by such person of the Foundation, its agents, and servants from any and all claims for personal injuries, property loss, theft, or damage sustained upon Foundation property, and such release shall be binding upon such person, his personal representatives, and all persons claiming through or under him.
+Entry upon or use of any property of the Nantucket Conservation Foundation, Inc. (“the Foundation”) by any person shall constitute a release by such person of the Foundation, its agents, and servants from any and all claims for personal injuries, property loss, theft, or damage sustained upon Foundation property, and such release shall be binding upon such person, such person's personal representatives, and all persons claiming through or under such person.